C# Array vs List: When should you use an array or a List in C#?

 What is an Array?

-An array in C# is a collection of data with the same data type and fixed length.
-Once an array is created, its size cannot be changed.
+Arrays: An array in C# is a fixed-size data structure that holds data of the same type.
+Once created, an array’s size cannot be changed.

 The Array class is available in the System.Array namespace.